What is Lymphedema?

 Lymphedema is a highly under-diagnosed disease that affects the lymphatic vessels.
 Medical schools give little attention to the subject, and unfortunately patients with abnormal swelling (usually in an arm or leg) often have more information than their medical professionals.

 Primary lymphedema is genetic, resulting from lymph nodes or vessels that either aren't adequately developed or are missing altogether.
 If you have had a mastectomy, lumpectomy, radiation treatment, lymph node removal, surgeries, infections, trauma or chronic venous insufficiency to your limbs, you may be at risk for developing secondary lymphedema.

 How can I tell if I have lymphedema?

 Indentations that do not immediately disappear after pressing down on your skin with your hand or fingers are a common indicator of lymphedema.
 A medical professional will evaluate and may diagnosis you by ordering an image test.
-Lymphedema is usually found in the legs and arms; however, it can affect any region of the body.
-People with lymphedema are often mislabeled as overweight, but lymphedema has nothing to do with fat storage.
+Swelling is usually found in the legs and arms; however, it can affect any region of the body.
+People with lymphedema are often mislabeled as overweight, but the swelling has nothing to do with fat storage.